TelescopeAI/cortex/README.md

 - **Multi-Tenancy & Environment Isolation**
   - Workspace and environment-level isolation to support multiple tenants

-- **AI Agent Integration Ready**
-  - Semantic layer optimized for AI agent integration
-  - Natural language query processing capabilities
-  - Context-aware personalization and recommendations
-  - Automated metric discovery and data model generation
-  - Intelligent query optimization and performance tuning

 ## Architecture

 The project follows a layered architecture within a monorepo, ensuring modularity, ease of maintenance, and independent evolution of key components.

-### Semantic Layer for AI Integration
+### Semantic Layer

-The semantic layer is designed with AI agent integration in mind, providing:
+This semantic layer is designed with AI agent integration in mind, providing:

 - **Structured Semantic Models**: JSON-based metric definitions with measures, dimensions, joins, and aggregations
+- **Advanced Output Formatting**: Support for data transformations at both query time (IN_QUERY) and post-execution (POST_QUERY)
 - **Context-Aware Execution**: Consumer properties and environment isolation for personalized data access
 - **Query Abstraction**: Database-agnostic query generation from semantic definitions
 - **Execution Logging**: Comprehensive query execution logs for AI training and optimization
 - **Parameter System**: Dynamic parameter substitution for flexible query generation
 - **Validation Pipeline**: Automated validation and compilation of semantic models

-This foundation enables AI agents to:
+This foundation will enable AI agents to:
 - Translate natural language queries into semantic metric definitions
 - Recommend relevant metrics and dimensions based on user context
 - Optimize query performance through pattern analysis